How to remove yourself from data brokers

 Is it free to opt out of data brokers?

 Yes.
 Every legitimate data broker is required to offer a free opt-out process.
 You should never have to pay a data broker to remove your own information.
-If a site asks for payment to process your opt-out request, it is either a scam or a dark pattern — report it to your state attorney general.
+If a site asks for payment to process your removal request, it is either a scam or a dark pattern — report it to your state attorney general.
 The cost of removal services ($8–15/month) is for the service's labor and automation, not for the broker's cooperation.

 Can I remove my information from Google too?